 During the last few years, there has been a rapid and successful expansion of computer vision techniques.
 One area that has attained great progress is real time Object Detection.
 Then the first YOLO Algorithm model was introduced by Joseph Redmon et all in the research paper titled “You Look Only Once: Unified, Real-Time Object Detection” in 2015.

 You only look once(YOLO) is a real time object detection system.
 It is an algorithm that uses convolutional neural networks.
 This algorithm is popular because of its speed and accuracy.
 This article introduces the YOLO algorithm and explains how it works.

-It also includes how to use a pre-trained YOLOv3 model for object detection but firstly a brief introduction to Object detection.
+It also includes how to use a pre-trained YOLO algorithm for Object Detection but firstly a brief introduction to Object detection.

 Object detection is one of a computer vision techniques that is used to identify and locate objects in images, videos, and live streams as well.
 It draws bounding boxes including confidences within the detected objects.

 What is YOLO Algorithm